jmanfredi/jmanfredi.github.io/_pages/about.md

 I got my PhD in nuclear physics at Michigan State University with [Betty Tsang](https://people.nscl.msu.edu/~tsang/).
 Before that I went to Washington University in St. Louis, where I worked with [Lee Sobotka](https://artsci.wustl.edu/faculty-staff/lee-sobotka).

 For more details, check out my CV.
-For my thoughts on non-physics topic, check out the blog.
+For my thoughts on non-physics topics, check out the blog.

 This website is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.